lokimckay/grypt/README.md

 This is a simple tool for storing personal documents in private repositories with a little more security.

 > [!WARNING]
-> If you forget your passphrase and lose your local decyrpted files, the encrypted data will be lost forever.
+> If you forget your passphrase and lose your local decrypted files, the encrypted data will be lost forever.